ColleagueRiley/X11-Drag-n-Drop/README.md

     printf("File drop starting at %i %i\n", xpos, ypos);
 ```

-Now a response must be sent back to the source window.
+A response must be sent back to the source window.
 The response uses `XdndStatus` to tell the window it has received the message.

 We should also tell the source the action accepted will the data. (`XdndActionCopy`)